What Exactly Is Karnataka Bank Customer ID?

 - Date of birth

-- Visit your Home branch or nearest branch.
+- Visit your Home branch or the nearest branch.

 - Carry a valid government-approved document, such as your Aadhaar, PAN Card, or Passport.